Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

 \begin{proposition} Let $U$ be a subset of a virtually abelian group $G$.
-Then $U$ is a rational set if and only if it is coset-wise polyhedral. \end{proposition} \begin{proof} As above, we work with the generating set $\{\pm e_1,\ldots,\pm e_k\}\cup T$ for $G$, where $\{\pm e_1,\ldots,\pm e_k\}$ generates $\Z^k$.
+Then $U$ is a rational set if and only if it is coset-wise polyhedral. \end{proposition} \begin{proof} As above, we work with the generating set $\{\pm e_1,\ldots,\pm e_k\}\cup T$ for $G$, where $\{\pm e_1,\ldots,\pm e_k\}$ generates $\Z^k$, and \(T=\{t_1,\ldots,t_d\}\) is a transversal.
 Firstly, suppose $U$ is rational.
 Then Lemma \ref{lem:Grunschlag} gives a finite set of rational subsets of $\Z^k$, say $V_1,\ldots,V_d$, such that $U=\bigcup_i V_it_i$.
-Since rational subsets of $\Z^k$ are polyhedral, $U$ is coset-wise polyhedral.
+Since rational subsets of $\Z^k$ are polyhedral by Theorem \ref{thm:ES}(1) and Proposition \ref{Prop:PeqS}, $U$ is coset-wise polyhedral.